Efficient & Correct Predictive Equivalence for Decision Trees: Introduction

 We briefly summarize here the main consequences from the potential unsoundness of using the QM method for predictive equivalence.
 For two DTs that are not predictive equivalent, the McTavish et al's algorithm correctly report that there is no predictive equivalence.
 However, there can exist predictive equivalent DTs for which the an non-deterministic implementation of the QM methods will produce distinct minimum-size representations.
 That would cause the algorithm of McTavish et al.\ to report non-equivalence.

-This paper is organized as follows. \cref{sec:prelim} introduces the notation and definitions used throughtout. \cref{sec:relw} develops an in-depth analysis of the work of McTavish et al.~\citep{rudin-icml25,rudin-corr25}. \cref{ssec:mbdsr:perf} analyzes the \mbdsr approach in terms of running time, proving that the \mbdsr approach can require exponential time and space, and also demonstrating that the worst-case running time and space is exercised in the case of DTs. \cref{ssec:mbdsr:errors} goes a step further, and shows that \mbdsr can produce incorrect results in the case of deciding predictive equivalence. \cref{sec:ptime} fixes both the issues of correctness and performance of the \mbdsr approach, by proposing polynomial-time algorithms for the computational problems studied by McTavish et al.~\citep{rudin-icml25,rudin-corr25}. \cref{sec:xtra} proves a number of additional results, relating predictive equivalence with logic-based explanations~\citep{ms-rw22,msi-aaai22}, but also with measures of importance, including the Shapley values~\citep{shapley-ctg53,elkind-bk12} and Banzhaf values~\citep{banzhaf-rlr65,elkind-bk12}.
-These additional results also allow developing an algorithm for predictive equivalence that asymptotically improves on the algorithm proposed in~\cref{sec:ptime}. \cref{sec:res} presents simple experiments demonstrating the massive difference in performance between the \mbdsr approach, which can produce incorrect results, and the algorithms proposed in this paper. \cref{sec:conc} concludes the paper.
+This paper is organized as follows. \cref{sec:prelim} introduces the notation and definitions used throughtout. \cref{sec:relw} develops an in-depth analysis of the work of McTavish et al.~\citep{rudin-icml25,rudin-corr25}. \cref{ssec:mbdsr:perf} analyzes the approach of McTavish et al.\ approach in terms of running time, proving that the core algorithm can require exponential time and space, and also demonstrating that the worst-case running time and space is exercised in the case of DTs. \cref{ssec:mbdsr:errors} goes a step further, and shows that the use of the QM method for deciding predictive equivalence can produce incorrect results without the constraints imposed by McTavish et al. Furthermore, it is argued that one of these constraints may be unrealistic to achive in practice. \cref{sec:ptime} proposes polynomial-time algorithms for the three computational problems studied by McTavish et al.~\citep{rudin-icml25,rudin-corr25}. \cref{sec:xtra} proves a number of additional results, relating predictive equivalence with logic-based explanations~\citep{ms-rw22,msi-aaai22}, but also with measures of importance, including the Shapley values~\citep{shapley-ctg53,elkind-bk12} and Banzhaf values~\citep{banzhaf-rlr65,elkind-bk12}.
+These additional results also allow developing an algorithm for predictive equivalence that asymptotically improves on the algorithm proposed in~\cref{sec:ptime}. \cref{sec:res} presents simple experiments demonstrating the massive difference in performance between the approach of McTavish et al.\ and the algorithms proposed in this paper. \cref{sec:conc} concludes the paper.